Chipdelmal/pyMSync/README.md

 ## Use

-The scripts take playlists formatted as follows:
+The scripts take extended playlists formatted as follows:

 ```
 #EXTM3U